-Anxiety about money should be pretty low at the point where we are on our journey, however both Mr. Mod and I encounter it in different circumstances.
+Anxiety about money should be pretty low at the point where we are on our journey, however I continue to encounter it in different circumstances.
 The amazing Kara owner of Bravely Go and co-host of the wonderful Fairer Cents podcast has a great description of financial anxiety in her article entitled : I’m a Finance Professional and I have Hella Financial Anxiety.

-For ourselves, getting closer and closer to our FI goal, and paying down our mortgage greatly reduced some of the money anxiety, but we still had to face it in the past and sometimes need to deal with it for future decisions.
+For myself, getting closer and closer to our FI goal, and paying down our mortgage greatly reduced some of the money anxiety, but I still had to face it in the past and sometimes need to deal with it for future decisions.